RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

 sudo pcs property set stonith-enabled=false
 ```

-See [here](#validating-the-installation) how to check that the cluster is running correctly.
+See [Validating the installation](#validating-the-installation) to check that the cluster is running correctly.

 ### Ubuntu 18.04